 How to eliminate excess phlegm and mucus

-If you suffer from seasonal allergies, staying hydrated will help you to avoid being congested.
+If you suffer from seasonal allergies, staying hydrated will help you avoid being congested.

 Gargle with salt water

-Gargling with salt water can help soothe your irritated throat and clear away residual mucus.
-Add one teaspoon of salt in a glass of warm water and gargle.
+Gargling with salt water can help calm your sore throat and get rid of any mucus that is still there.
+Add one teaspoon of salt to a glass of warm water and gargle.
 Do this several times a day.

 Avoid caffeine and alcohol

 Both caffeine and alcohol can lead to dehydration if you consume them in excess.
-When you’re trying to get rid of excess phlegm and mucus, you should drink plenty of warm water and other warm non-caffeinated beverages.
+When you’re trying to get rid of excess phlegm and mucus, you should drink plenty of warm water.
+You should also drink other warm, non-caffeinated beverages.

 Keep moist air around you